 - In 2017, the City successfully annexed 35 acres for the proposed development of a regional retail center that included a multistory hotel.
 This proposed development is considered foundational to the expected likelihood of additional, nearby vacant acres being prezoned/rezoned to high-density residential.

-- In 2019, the City became capable of efficiently monitoring and providing an updated inventory of vacant and underutilized parcels.
-The City will begin to contact the developers and property owners for these vacant parcels with the intended goal of rezoning half of the required 8.5 acres for high-density residential uses.
-The City also established an R-4 zoning district in the municipal code and rezoned areas as R-4 in 2020.

-- In 2019, City Council adopted an ordinance permitting accessory dwelling units in all residential zones in the city.
+This will help facilitate the development of housing suitable for those with special needs.
+In 2019, the City became capable of efficiently monitoring and providing an updated inventory of vacant and underutilized parcels.
+The City regularly contacts the developers and property owners to solicit development applications and take steps to assist applications for annexation for high-density residential uses.
+The City established an R-4 zoning district in the municipal code and rezoned areas as R-4 in 2020.
+The R-4 zone will facilitate the development of housing at densities that can accommodate the lower-income RHNA. - In 2019, City Council adopted an ordinance permitting accessory dwelling units in all residential zones in the city.
 In 2020, the zoning code was amended to allow accessory dwelling units (ADUs) via a ministerial process.

-- In 2019, the City amended and updated its municipal code to ensure compliance with State standards and facilitate the goals of the City's Regional Housing Needs Allocation (RHNA).
-The following amendments were addressed:

-- (1) Density Bonus

-- (2) Residential Care Facilities

-- (3) Farmworker Employee Housing
+ADUs have the potential to serve as affordable housing and can be utilized by special needs groups such as seniors, persons with disabilities, and lower-income households. - In 2019, the City amended and updated its municipal code to ensure compliance with State standards and facilitate the goals of the City's Regional Housing Needs Allocation (RHNA).
+The following amendments were addressed, which will help facilitate the development of housing for special needs groups: - o (1) Density Bonus - o (2) Residential Care Facilities - o (3) Farmworker Employee Housing

-- (4) Reasonable Accommodation

-- (5) Definition of Family

-- (6) Second Units